FctsFxns/schultzen-web/_works/DecicionWithNoReturn.md

 ---
-title: Decision with no Return or A Sense of Territory
+title: Decision with no Return
 categories: A project on territory, political rupture of Brexit, and the construction of identity through fiction and evidence.
 featured_image: /media/images/DistributionNoReturnII.jpg
 intro: A video and installation piece, an investigative detective story on the new relationship between England and Europe after Brexit.